andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     return blob.Uri + sasBlobToken;
     ```

-4. With the SAS URI to the upload photo in hand, scroll to `GetPhotoDemographics` to implement the call to the Face API
+4. Scroll to the `GetPhotoDemographics` method.
+Implement the call to the Face API

     ![GetPhotoDemographics is high-lighted in Visual Studio.](./media/visual-studio-mainwindowxaml-getphotodemographics.png "GetPhotoDemographics method")